-After former President Trump issued Executive Order 13950, LDF swiftly filed a lawsuit challenging the constitutionality as a violation of the First Amendment guarantee of free speech and the Fifth Amendment guarantees of due process and the equal protection of the law.
-Learn more about our lawsuit here.
+Former President Trump’s “Executive Order on Combating Race and Sex Stereotyping” issued in September 2020 became the blueprint for states to craft their own bans on truth.
+Many of the same “divisive concepts” reappear in state legislation, and the rallying cries against “critical race theory” can be heard in school board meetings and statehouses across the country.
+LDF swiftly filed a lawsuit challenging its constitutionality as a violation of the First Amendment guarantee of free speech and the Fifth Amendment guarantees of due process and the equal protection of the law.

 The African American Policy Forum launched the #TruthBeTold campaign to document the impact and damage caused by the Executive Order.
 The campaign underscores the need for deeper engagement on and examination of issues of race, gender, intersectionality, and justice.
-Learn more about AAPF’s #TruthBeTold campaign here.